ClemTeboll/P6_.NET_OpenClassrooms-/README.md

 ## Get all outstanding issues (all products)
 - SP: dbo.GetAllOutstandingIssuesForAllProducts
-- Param 1: StatusId, value: No value.
+- Param 1: StatusId, no value to put through

 ## Get all outstanding issues for a product (all versions)
 - SP: dbo.GetAllOutstandingIssuesForAProduct
-- Param 1: StatusId, value: No value.
+- Param 1: StatusId, no value to put through
 - Param 2: ProductId, value: 1

 ## Get all outstanding issues for a product (single version)
 - SP: dbo.GetAllOutstandingIssuesForAProductAndASingleVersion
-- Param 1: StatusId, value: No value.
+- Param 1: StatusId, no value to put through
 - Param 2: ProductId, value: 1
 - Param 3: VersionId, value: 4

 ## Get all outstanding issues within date range for a product (all versions)
 - SP: dbo.GetAllOutstandingIssuesWithinDateRangeForAProduct
-- Param 1: StatusId, value: No value.
+- Param 1: StatusId, no value to put through
 - Param 2: ProductId, value: 1
 - Param 3: Date1, value: 2016
 - Param 4: Date2, value: 2018

 ## Get all outstanding issues within date range for a product (single version)
 - SP: dbo.GetAllOutstandingIssuesWithinDateRangeForAProductAndASingleVersion
-- Param 1: StatusId, value: No value.
+- Param 1: StatusId, no value to put through
 - Param 2: ProductId, value: 1
 - Param 3: VersionId, value: 4
 - Param 4: Date1, value: 2015